Updated Aug 3, 2018

 While we work tirelessly on continual small enhancements, fixes, and improvements, this page indicates our current direction for major functional and architectural improvements in the xTuple ERP software.
-To see where we've been, read the Release Notes for our ERP software, OpenRPT report writer, CSVImp data import utility, and database Updater utility.
+To see where we've been, read the Release Notes on GitHub and SourceForge for our ERP software, OpenRPT report writer, CSVImp data import utility, and database Updater utility.
 We also encourage everyone to take advantage of new features and fixes and keep moving forward with increasingly more modern releases of our software: refer to xTuple's End of Life Policy.

 - Support address validation services (commercial extension)